-This article will help you to test and troubleshoot a No Charge Condition on any Ford (and Mercury and Lincoln) 3.0L and 3.8L V6 equipped car, pick up or mini-van.
+This tutorial will help you to test and troubleshoot a 'no-charge' condition on any Ford (and Mercury and Lincoln) 3.0L and 3.8L V6 equipped car, pick up or mini-van.

-If you need to see if this Alternator Test Article applies to your specific Ford vehicle... on the column on the right, you'll see a container with the heading ‘Applies To:’ that will have a list of Ford, Mercury, and Lincoln vehicles this article applies to.
+If you need to see if this alternator test article applies to your specific Ford vehicle, check the column on the right.
+There you'll see a container with the heading ‘Applies To:’ that will have a list of Ford, Mercury, and Lincoln vehicles this article applies to.